karaokemugen/karaokemugen-app/README.md

 Read the [dedicated section on the documentation website](http://mugen.karaokes.moe/docs/en/dev-guide/code/)

-Everything's there, and if you have questions, you can come to [our Discord](https://discord.gg/XFXCqzU) in the #karaoke_dev section!
+Everything's there, and if you have questions, you can come to [our Discord](https://discord.gg/XFXCqzU) in the #karaoke_dev channel!

 ## Credits

-"Nanamin", Karaoke Mugen's mascott, is designed by [Sedeto](http://www.sedeto.fr)
+"Nanamin", Karaoke Mugen's mascott as well as KaraokeMugen's logo are designed by [Sedeto](http://www.sedeto.fr)